The 6 Best Credit Card Processing Companies For New Businesses & Startups

-As to the per-transaction processing fee, Helcim first divides these under two types: in-person transactions or online transactions.
+As to the per-transaction processing fee, Helcim first divides these into two types: in-person transactions or online transactions.
 Under each type, you have seven tiers of successively lower processing fees.
 These tiers are based on a merchant’s processing volume, starting with $0-$25,000 per month to $5,000,001 or above per month.
 With the new pricing structure, Helcim could potentially be the only processor any business will need, from startup to mature business stage.

 On hardware and software, if you have a physical store and need a card reader, Helcim offers a low-cost, all-in-one (EMV + NFC enabled) mobile card reader that can take payments in-store or on the go.
 The reader syncs to your smartphone, tablet, or workstation, and all the data is automatically transmitted to Helcim so that you can later view your business’s analytics.
 For online stores, Helcim has a proprietary platform called Helcim Commerce, which comes free with your account.
 The platform is a web-based, all-in-one product that combines your merchant account, payment gateway, payment processing hardware, and online shopping cart into a single product.
 You won’t have to worry about compatibility problems, as Helcim provides all these services in a single, integrated product.